beaurancourt/blog/markdown/rewriting-travel.md

 + We cut the ruined tablets and whatnot; they didn't make sense anyway.
 + The stone slab shows a depiction of the tiwstakn+map ritual.
-Performing the ritual in front of it opens a *magic gate* to a subterrain cave that quickly exits to a secret passage to the west.
+Performing the ritual in front of it opens a *magic gate* to a subterranean cave that quickly exits to a secret passage to the west.
 This path is shorter than going north from Logiheimli to the Hall or going back to Isfjall and then straight to the Hall.
 Have the portal bless them with +1 Navigation (higher chance of +10%